Main Street Revitalization

 Marketing is a vital component of a successful Main Street program, framing a positive image and encouraging consumers and investors to live, work, shop, play, and invest in the district.
 Through local volunteers, you can market your district’s unique characteristics to residents, investors, business owners and visitors.
 Efforts such as advertising, retail promotional activity, special events, and marketing campaigns will improve consumer and investor confidence and encourage commercial activity and investment in the district.

 The Main Street program helps make existing business owners more competitive while recruiting new businesses and economic uses to create a commercial district that responds to today’s consumer needs.
-By diversifying your district’s economic base and converting unused or underused commercial space into economically productive space, your community can strengthen its economic assets and boost the profitability of the district.
+By diversifying your district’s economic base and converting unused or underused commercial space into economically productive space, your historic core can strengthen its economic assets and boost the profitability of the district.